fpereiro/proof/notes.md

 - PE: "Actually, in a still more modified form, it will become *essential*.
 Turing is already gearing up for a major presentation.
 He will unveil a Universal Computing Machine - today commonly termed the Universal Turing Machine or UTM - that is a functional (if not exactly commercial) equivalent of a modern computer."

 - PE: "Try to notice what's *good* about this final format.
 The entire history of the operation of a machine has been arranged into a single stream of characters (...).
 Also notice that Turing has slipped the next m-configuration *in front of* the next scanned character.
 These two items in combination were defined by Turing as a *configuration*, and this pair of items occurs in the complete configuration in the same order as they occur in the first two columns of a machine table.
 You can take that m-configuration and symbol pair and scan through the *m-config* and *symbol* columns of a machine table looking for a match. (...)
-Turing will actually automate this searhcing process when construction his Universal Machine."
+Turing will actually automate this searching process when construction his Universal Machine."

 - "The convention of writing the figures only on alternate squares is very useful.
 I shall always make use of it.
 I shall call the one sequence of alternate squares F-squares and the other sequence E-squares.
 The symbols on E-squares will be liable to erasure.
 The symbols on F-squares form a continuous sequence.
 There are no blanks until the end is reached."